isomerpages/ura-lkywcp/_apply/2a-stage-a.md

 #### **Nominators – please read the following**

 Please ensure that the city or cities that you are intending to nominate agree(s) to participate in the Prize.
-Please write and attach a short recommendation letter (*around 600 words*) together with the [nomination form](#nomination-form) to support why the city that you are nominating should win the Prize, covering aspects such as:
+Please write and attach a short recommendation letter (*around 600 words*) together with the [Nomination Form](#nomination-form) to support why the city that you are nominating should win the Prize, covering aspects such as:

 - Outstanding leadership and governance
 - Successful urban transformation